-‘Dao’ is a versatile Chinese term, usually translated as ‘way’, the name given to a loose set of figures living around the time of Kǒngzı, such as the likely-legendary figure, Lǎozǐ and the historical figure, Zhuāngzǐ.
-The concept Dao has various meanings in the texts gathered under the Daoist label – mainly the Dàodéjīng and the Book of Zhuāngzǐ – but one meaning is of a way as an art or practice.
+‘Dao’ is a versatile Chinese term, usually translated as ‘way’, and later the name given to a loose set of figures living around the time of Kǒngzı, such as a legendary figure, Lǎozǐ and a historical figure, Zhuāngzǐ.
+The concept Dao has various meanings in the texts gathered under the Daoist label – mainly the Dàodéjīng and the Book of Zhuāngzǐ – but one is of a way as an art or practice.
 In Daoist and other east Asian traditions, ways (dao) include bodily, moral, emotional, and spiritual disciplines aimed the care and enhancement of one’s capacities and character.
-Ways include what Westerners call the arts and crafts, like archery and calligraphy and flower arranging (kado) to the ‘martial arts’ like judo and aikido through to quotidian practices including preparing food, serving tea (chado), dressing oneself and, of course, gardening itself.
-Such ways are embodied practices involving discipline and practice, training and discipleship, mastery of skills and bodies of knowledge, expertise with tools and utensils like paintbrushes, bow and arrows, and hoes and trowels.
-At a deeper level, though, ways involve cultivation of one’s moral, mental, and spiritual capacities—ways are edifying, insofar as extend to ‘any artistic practice … viewed as a self-cultivational practice leading to enlightenment, for those with the dedication to pursue a practice with such diligence and seriousness of purpose’.
+Ways include what Westerners call ‘arts and crafts’, like calligraphy and flower arranging (kado) to the ‘martial arts’ like judo and aikido through to such everyday practices as preparing food, serving tea (chado), dressing oneself and, of course, gardening.
+Ways are embodied practices involving discipline, practice, training and discipleship, mastery of skills and bodies of knowledge, trained sensibility, and expertise with tools and utensils – paintbrushes, bow and arrows, and hoes and trowels.
+At a deeper level, ways involve cultivation of one’s moral, mental, and spiritual capacities—ways are edifying, insofar as extend to ‘any artistic practice … viewed as a self-cultivational practice leading to enlightenment, for those with the dedication to pursue a practice with such diligence and seriousness of purpose’.

-The metaphor of a way is central to Daoism – indeed, the philosophical tradition was later known as Daojiao, the School (of House) of the Way.
-What Daoists are committed isn’t Confucian ritual excellence or diligent public service but forms of ‘bio-spiritual cultivation’, a cultivation of one’s bodily integrity and a distinctive set of de (‘virtues’, ‘powers’) hence the title Dàodéjīng – ‘The Classic of the Way and Virtue (or Power)’.
+The metaphor of a way is central to Daoism – indeed, the philosophical tradition came to be known as Daojiao, the School (of House) of the Way.
+What Daoists are committed to isn’t Confucian ritual excellence or diligent public service but forms of ‘bio-spiritual cultivation’, a cultivation of one’s bodily integrity and a distinctive set of de (‘virtues’, ‘powers’) hence the title Dàodéjīng – ‘The Classic of the Way and Virtue (or Power)’.
 What Daoists aspire to is a sense of harmony with the Dao, the ineffable ‘source’ that generates all experienced things, often characterised as a ‘wellspring’ from which things ‘flow’.
 The Dàodéjīng tells us that the ‘true person’ – the zhēnrén – successfully ‘follows the Way of Heaven’ (D 9, 25) by emulating an array of qualities attributed to the Way.
 Central among these is ziran (‘spontaneity’, literally ‘self-so-ness’), not in the sense of capriciousness or surrender to one’s emotions, but what one scholar explains as alert, supple ‘responsiveness in the impersonal calm when vision is most lucid’.
 A spontaneous person is, like the Way of Heaven, unconstrained by narrow horizons or worldly goals and, like water, smoothly ‘flows’ from one situation to another, ‘following along with things’.
 Within the Book of Zhuāngzǐ, we see exemplars of spontaneity, displaying their masterful spontaneity in such ‘ways’ as swimming, wood carving, and musical performance.

 The Daoist texts offer an edificationist ideal centred on ‘ways’ that enable one to live in ways characterised by spontaneity, adaptability, responsiveness, and other de.
 Moreover, their moral vision emphasises both artistic activities and the natural world.
-Zhuāngzǐ’s many exemplars of spontaneity are craftspeople, like the famous bell-stand maker who goes into the forest to carefully select the tree with the right ‘inborn heavenly nature’ (ch.19) or the legendary Yellow Emperor who played music by integrating his playing with the sounds and activities of insects, birds, and the sounds of the forest – a paradigmatic model of both spontaneity, being ‘carried along’ by Dao, but also of harmony with the creatures of the forest (ch.
+Zhuāngzǐ’s many exemplars of spontaneity are craftspeople, like the famous bell-stand maker who goes into the forest to carefully select the tree with the right ‘inborn heavenly nature’ (ch.19) or the legendary Yellow Emperor who played music by integrating his playing with the sounds and activities of insects, birds, and the sounds of the forest – a paradigmatic model of both spontaneity, of being ‘carried along’ by Dao, but also of harmony with the creatures of the forest (ch.
 14).
 Wáng Wéi, writing much later, inherited these sensibilities:

 You ask what the principle is for achieving the Way –